rimusz/gke-haproxy-lb/README.md

 And here's the best bit: `/opt/bin/get_vms_ip` gets run by cron every two minutes.
 This script checks for cluster IP changes.
 If it detects any, it updates HAProxy configuration file as needed, and restarts HAProxy.

-You can configure the cron frequency by editing the `create_internal_lb.sh` file.
+You can configure the cron frequency by editing the `create_haproxy_lb.sh` file.

-* Everytime time you run `create_internal_lb.sh` it checks for the existing HAProxy VM and if found it get's deleted and recreated again.
+* Everytime time you run `create_haproxy_lb.sh` it checks for the existing HAProxy VM and if found it get's deleted and recreated again.

 #####This is an open source tool.
 If you'd like to make changes, or request changes, please open an issue or a pull request!
 Thank you!